 The reason why those images are there is that there are two backends for the user images: gravatar, which is a link to the user gravatar, or the built-in initials gravatar.
 In the case of reviewer data we store only the LINK to the image, but because Previously RhodeCode didn't have a way to store artifacts, the links in case of the second backend were actually built base64 images.

 Since now we have an artifact store, i guess it would be a good time to replace the on-the-fly generated base64 svg images to an actually stored link in the artifacts.

 But it's odd that the DB cannot fit the data in that column, maybe there's some problem with the DB and the column limit ?
 I'm guessing you're using MySQL as a backend which has those odd limitations for some columns.

-#3 Updated by Yechen Qiao 2 months ago
+Updated by Yechen Qiao over 3 years ago

 Yes exactly! we are using MariaDB.
 The column has TEXT type.
 If we increase to mediumtext manually store is fine but when retrieve it causes extreme slowdown to load the closed tab of the pull request list in project.
 Until eventually this simply became an Ajax error when loading it.
 We had to revert back by altering the column to have no reviewer info for the offending PRs.

 Interestingly after doing so reviewer pane still seems to have all the info it had before?